tingreavinash/Today-I-Learnt/README.md

 - Get the IP of any node present on cluster: `kubectl get nodes --selector=owner=<owner> -o wide`
 - Get the debug port of service: `kubectl -n <namespace> get svc <service_name>`
 - Learnt about hot swapping java code on remote host

+## TIL: 06-08-2021
+- Application performance can be improved by compressing JSON using gzip.
+It will reduce the JSON size by 75%.
+Which eventually improves API turnaround time significantly.
+- Instead of using simple JSON library, you can use minidev JSON library which is better in performance.